lucypero/lucypero.github.io/_posts/2025-04-03-hostile-metroidvania.md

 ![hollow-knight map in game](../assets/images/hollow-knight-map-ingame.jpg) *Pre-placed markers and custom markers for the player help a lot*

-The game has much more tools for orienting the player that are more suble than this, but this is just what came to mind.
+The game has many more tools to orient the player that are more suble than this, but this is just what came to mind.
 Nine Sols lacks all of this.

 # What else could they have done?